 The 15,000-acre Indiana Dunes National Lakeshore was re-designated by President Donald Trump as America’s 61st National Park.
 This is the first national park in Indiana, which has 15 miles of beach along the shores of Lake Michigan.

 Sand, shore, and the space to breathe!
-This isn’t your run of the mill state park, it’s a place shaped by thousands of years of shifting landscapes and Hoosier history.
-Since 1925, Indiana Dunes State Park has been wowing visitors with its natural terrain, three-miles of dune-lined shores, and a diverse range of flora and fauna.
+This isn’t your run of the mill State Park OR National Park, it’s a place shaped by thousands of years of shifting landscapes and Hoosier history.
+Since 1925, Indiana Dunes State & National Parks have been wowing visitors with its natural terrain, three-miles of dune-lined shores, and a diverse range of flora and fauna.
 Splash around in Lake Michigan, bound up towering sand dunes, or explore beautiful trails on foot or on your bike.
 Escape the mundane on these storied shores.

 Lake Michigan is the 5th largest lake in the world, and one of the deepest.
 Previously the Indiana Dunes Lakeshore was one of 418 “national park units.”
 Now it is part of an elite group of 61 parks across the country that Americans visit.